monome/docs/norns/study-1.md

 /home/we/norns/lua/encoders.lua:56: in function 'encoders.process'
 ```

-(your line number may be different, but the error the same). we made a small mistake. while you don't need to declare variables, you can't add `nil` to numbers and since:
+(your line number may be different, but the error is the same). we made a small mistake. while you don't need to declare variables, you can't add `nil` to numbers and since:

 ```lua
 position = position + d